khang06/OpenInputLagPatch/README.md

 ; Default: 60
 GameFPS = 60

-; Amount of time in milliseconds before screen refresh to trying running the game logic ; Lower is better, but it comes with a higher risk of the game not being able to run in time and causing more input lag ; Default: 4
+; Amount of time in milliseconds before screen refresh to try running the game logic ; Lower is better, but it comes with a higher risk of the game not being able to run in time and causing more input lag ; Default: 4
 BltPrepareTime = 4